-In addition, Dr. Mallon does cataract surgery without any needles.
+In addition, Drs.
+Mallon and Khodadadeh do cataract surgery without any needles.
 There is no need for IV sedation, stitches, or an eye patch after surgery.
 Patients are able to resume most normal activities immediately after surgery.
 Astigmatism correction may also be accomplished at the time of cataract removal.

 Premium Lens Implants